 When the pain started keeping me awake at night, I was able to make an appointment with my doctor, he examined me and couldn’t find any obvious spine issues and said it could be piriformis syndrome after performing leg lift tests but there isn’t any treatment he can recommend at the current time apart from taking ibuprofen with Omeprazole Gastro Tablets to counteract the ibuprofen side effects to try to reduce the inflammation and also take paracetamol to help with pain control, continue with the exercises and it should resolve itself and do nerve flossing exercises.

 Nerve Flossing Example

-The doctor recommended seeing a NHS or private physiotherapist but due to the lockdown none of the physiotherapists could to see anyone.
+The doctor recommended seeing an NHS or private physiotherapist but due to the lockdown, none of the physiotherapists could see anyone.

 Second visit to the Doctor

 By the second week of May despite the exercises and stretches, the pain was getting worse and I went back to the doctor and was prescribed Naproxen 250mg one twice per day and Omeprazole Gastro Tablets 1 per day and to continue taking Paracetamol.
 I was referred to Poole Hospital's spinal unit for an MRI scan to see if they can locate the source of the pain and recommend suitable treatment.

 I was also told to use hot and cold on the affected area.
 The hot treatment with a hot water bottle seems to help for a short time but ice packs cause more pain.

 I was still going out twice a day walking with my dogs at the end of May and the start of June but on the 3rd of June, I was stepping off a kerb to avoid a group of tourists when I badly rolled my right ankle sideways and twisted it.
 It was painful the rest of the walk, but I got home without any problems over the following days the ankle started to swell up and I could not stand unaided without a lot of pain.